VonHeikemen/lsp-zero.nvim/README.md

 EOF
 ```

+To configure the lua language server specifically for neovim use the function [.nvim_workspace()](https://github.com/VonHeikemen/lsp-zero.nvim#nvim_workspaceopts).
+Add before the call to `.setup()`.
+See the example in [API showcase](https://github.com/VonHeikemen/lsp-zero.nvim#api-showcase).

 The `recommended` preset will enable automatic suggestions of language servers.
 So any time you open a filetype for the first time it'll try to ask if you want to install a language server that supports it.

 If you already know what language servers you want, you can use the function [.ensure_installed()](https://github.com/VonHeikemen/lsp-zero.nvim#ensure_installedlist) to install them automatically.
+See the example in [API showcase](https://github.com/VonHeikemen/lsp-zero.nvim#api-showcase)

+### API showcase

 Before you go, allow me to showcase a configuration example a bit more complex.